C&I Who We Are

 As a part of the C&I department, Latasha has many responsibilities.
-She is the Director of the Family Resource Centers.
+She is the Director of the Family Partnership.
 She is also the Coordinator of the Bowers Family Center, where she facilitates playgroups, lunch groups with 4th and 5th grade students and Lunch Bunches, where families come in to the FRC during their child’s lunch time and engage in a literacy activity, and many other things.
 She works closely with the Office of Family and Community Partnership.
 You may see her at events and meetings throughout the district, as she supports various initiatives that involve families.

 Latasha joined Manchester Public Schools in July of 2014, before that she was the Family Resource Center Coordinator at Washington School, under ECHN.
 She graduated from the University of Hartford with a Master’s Degree in Early Childhood Education.
 Latasha is a 21 year resident of Manchester and has always been an advocate for children and families.

 In her spare time, Latasha enjoys watching SyFy movies, baking, doing crossword puzzles and organizing.

 As a part of the C&I department, Heather Elsinger has many responsibilities.
 She is the point person for preparing and planning the UCONN SPARK summer program.
 She assists with the district’s TEAM program, and works in conjunction with our University partners to place student teachers & interns.
 She is also the district point person for Unit Planner, the district’s online curriculum warehouse.
 You may see her at events and meetings throughout the district, as she supports various curriculum initiatives (such as curriculum academies, District Science Fair, SBAC testing/training, K Play, etc).

 Heather joined Manchester Public Schools in April of 2011.
 She graduated from the University of Rhode Island with a B.A. in Psychology.
 She then went back, after a few years in the corporate world, to get her certification to teach elementary education.
 She spent a year and a half in the elementary schools in Wethersfield & Middletown before she came to Manchester’s Central Office.